madhu314/playbook-android-sortedlist/README.md

 * `orderedArticleList` instance contains articles ordered according to their published time beginning from older article to the newer article.
 * `shuffledArticles`instance contains the same articles (different object instances, as our articles are immutable) shuffled.
 * `SortedListCallbackRecorder` class is a simple implementation of SortedList Callback that records all the callbacks emitted by SortedList.
 There is a utility method `clear` to erase all the existing records.
-* Test rule exposed `SortedListCallbackRecorder` instance as `callbackRecorder`
+* Test rule exposes `SortedListCallbackRecorder` instance as `callbackRecorder`
-* Finally the rest rule also gives `sortedList` instance which is an empty SortedList that is ready for testing.
+* Finally test rule also gives `sortedList` instance which is an empty SortedList that is ready for testing.

 #### SortedList Test Class
 `SortedListCallbackUnitTest.java` is our test class.
 It sets up `SortedListTestSetup` rule as `fixture` to ensure every test case gives us a new fixture data.
 Lets go through each of the tests in details.